mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-2021.md

 * Clarifies, expands, supplements, illustrates, corrects, or updates existing content with imagery, examples, or recommendations based on real-world experience.
 * Requires minimum work to implement.

-If you're contributing to our documentation with your own ideas (i.e., not based on existing GitHub issues) that's great - but please clearly describe the problem space you're addressing in your PR.
+If you're contributing to our documentation with your own ideas (i.e., not based on existing GitHub issues) that's great!
+Please clearly describe the problem space you're addressing in your PR.
 This context is important and helps us evaluate incoming PRs effectively.

 ### What's a great contribution?